Ankara Turkey Travel Guide

 A monumental Roman temple dedicated to Emperor Augustus.
 Walls contain a copy of the Res Gestae Divi Augusti, Augustus's autobiography.
 Located near Hacı Bayram Mosque.
 Viewable from outside; interior access may be restricted.

-A Roman-era victory column erected in 362 AD.
+A Roman victory column erected in 362 AD.
 It commemorates Emperor Julian the Apostate's visit to Ancyra.
 Located in Ulus, reachable by public view in a small square.

-These sites are testament to Ankara's complicated history, from The roman era provincial capital to modern republic.
-They have direct links to the city''s old past.
+These sites are testament to Ankara's complex history, from The roman era provincial capital to modern republic.
+They offer direct connections to the city''s old past.

-Consider a combined visit to these historical sites and the Gallery of Anatolian Civilizations, as they cluster in the Ulus area.
+Consider an integrated visit to these historical sites and the Gallery of Anatolian Civilizations, as they cluster in the Ulus area.

 Ankara offers green spaces for relaxation and outdoor enjoyment, portraying a rest from urban exploration.